Creating AI-proof assignments on Kialo Edu to counter ChatGPT

 How to teach students to think” has always been one of the trickiest yet most foundational problems in education.
 Now, with AI increasingly able to do our thinking for us, that thorny question is even more difficult to grasp.
 It’s clear, though, that part of solving the latest version of this age-old problem is to create AI-proof assignments.
 Fortunately, Kialo Edu can help.

 Amid the scramble to cope with one of the most disruptive technologies to ever emerge, educators are already rising to the challenge.
-With this in mind, here’s a picture of the current landscape and its impact on education, along with some concrete ideas for how you can use Kialo Edu to AI-proof your classroom.
+With this in mind, here’s a picture of the current landscape and its impact on education, along with some concrete ideas for how you can use Kialo discussions to AI-proof your classroom.

 Why is it so hard for teachers to create AI-proof assignments?

-It seems like today’s educators have to wear many more hats than their predecessors of yore.
-In addition to teachers, they must be social workers, data analysts, curriculum specialists, and, increasingly, technology buffs.
 Especially with AI advancing at a sci-fi–like pace, it’s important to understand the cutting edge so that it doesn’t slice right through your class’s academic integrity.
 Unfortunately, that edge might be sharper than you think.

-Educators must reckon with a new reality, where the latest AI chatbots are capable of answering just about any writing prompt — even those you might have thought to be inventively impervious.
 Just search “AI-proof assignments,” and you’ll find a growing number of articles written by veteran educators who, for all their pedagogical expertise, simply do not grasp AI’s capabilities and students’ ingenuity in harnessing them.
 As a result, most educators have little inkling of just how many students are using ChatGPT to cheat.

 To get a sense of how well ChatGPT 4 can tackle these other ideas, let us test a popular example of an allegedly AI-proof prompt: “Write a reflective essay on how your personal experiences have influenced your understanding of the social issue/topic discussed in class.”
-Here we can see that ChatGPT has been studying hard for the Turing test, as not even personal essays are immune to the powers of the latest AI.
-And keep in mind that these chatbots will only continue to get better!

 ChatGPT is capable of generating a response to the prompt "How has your personal experienced influenced your understanding of the struggle to escape poverty?" in a flowery, verbose style while referencing "The Jungle" by Upton Sinclair.

-As it stands, only topics such as local matters and current events can hope to avoid the reach of AI chatbots’ capabilities, and even then there are some significant caveats.
 Big-city happenings and prominent local organizations will likely have too much of a web presence to go unnoticed by AI.
 Likewise, AI chatbots are also likely to have something to say about longstanding news stories, like the global refugee crisis or climate change.

 So, what can educators do?
 You might try beating technology by sidestepping it entirely, with in-class handwritten essays or oral exams.
 Project-based learning also helps ensure that students are doing some of their own thinking, even if it might be bolstered by AI.